nastasha-w/proj-an-c/README.md

 version, you can ignore everything but the HsmlAndProject_OMP directory.

 The python wrapper is contained in the proj-an repo.
-The script is reasonably tested for BAHAMAS.
+The script is reasonably tested for BAHAMAS and well-tested for EAGLE.

 -------------------------------------------------------------------------------